MIC-DKFZ/nnUNet/readme.md

 Note that the 3D full resolution U-Net of the cascade requires the five folds of the low resolution U-Net to be completed beforehand!

-The trained models will we written to the RESULTS_FOLDER/nnUNet folder.
+The trained models will be written to the RESULTS_FOLDER/nnUNet folder.
 Each training obtains an automatically generated output folder name:

 nnUNet_preprocessed/CONFIGURATION/TaskXXX_MYTASKNAME/TRAINER_CLASS_NAME__PLANS_FILE_NAME/FOLD